SokichiFujita/starter-react-component/README.md

 1. Add your name to the `auther` key of the generated `package.json`.

-2. Develop the [MyNewReactComponent] under the `./src`
+2. Develop the `./src/[MyNewReactComponent].tsx`

-3. Publish it.
+3. Publish it to npm.

 ```sh
 npm login